skywondor/kingshot/kvk.md

 The "Kingdom of Power" better known as Kingdom versus Kingdom (KvK), is the most important monthly event where two kingdoms are matched to compete for supremacy.
 The ultimate goals are to earn incredible rewards and for the victorious kingdom's top alliance to appoint a High King.

-Frequency: The KvK event KingShot occurs monthly, specifically during the fourth week of the month.
+Frequency: This event occurs monthly, specifically during the fourth week of the month.
 Main Rewards: Exclusive skins, Kingdom Coins, powerful server-wide buffs, and the prestigious title of "High King."
 The KVK is broken down four phases.